 You notice your team is edgy, short-fused, and distant.
 You notice your partner is tense and you’ve only been home two minutes.
-At a higher level of attention than most, you notice how your mood makes you feel and then how you make others feel.
+At a higher level of sensitivity and attention than most, you notice how your mood makes you feel and then how you make others feel.

 Meditation (your practice)